The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 }

 On the Q.monixx, historical values cannot be published directly from the circular buffer.
-Instead, it is recommended to use an enhanced stream.
+Instead, it is recommended to use an Enhanced Stream for publishing historical data.

 Quality of Service (QoS)